paulbuechner/monday-file-sync/api/README.md

   npm install
 ```

-Also make sure to install the global dependecies listet in `api/package.json` -> `global dependencies`
+Also make sure to install the global dependencies listet in `api/package.json` -> `global dependencies`

 ### Docker